junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > Dean has too much guilt thinking it's his fault that Cas becomes human, so he can't forgive himself, can't allow himself to be with Cas, but also because they have kissed, he knows how good it feels to kiss Cas, it truly messes him up, even more than when Metatron cursed him, now it's himself that doesn't allow him to be with Cas.
 So he continues pining, so does Cas.
 But they use the actual case and world-saving as distraction.
 Dean swears they'll figure out how to fix Cas, stop Metatron and Crowley, save Sam; Cas insists on only focusing on the latter two.
 >
 > Dean/Cas go to look for Chuck but can't find him.
-Cas proves himself useful by knowing the next-in-line prophet is Donatello (doesn't need to be angel to know, the knowledge of all prophets' names are branded to his memory, angel or not, "See, I can still be useful" Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted)
+Cas proves himself useful by knowing the next-in-line prophet is Donatello (doesn't need to be angel to know, the knowledge of all prophets' names are branded to his memory, angel or not, "See, I can still be useful" Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted; also Alfie lied to Crowley when he said the next set of prophets weren't born yet to protect them; with all the other prophets killed by Crowley, Donatello is the next one)
 >
-> Dean/Cas find Donatello before Crowley, four of them come up with a plan to use him as a bait (Donatello agrees/proposes) to trick Metatron and Crowley both think the other have the tablet powerful enough to kill/overpower the other side completely, bring them together (like S04E09, "when Godzilla and Mothra on your ass, best to get out of their way and let them fight")
+> Dean/Cas/Sam find Donatello before Crowley, four of them come up with a plan (Donatello agrees with/proposes it) to use him as a bait to trick Metatron and Crowley to both think the other have the more powerful tablet and is now strong enough to kill/overpower/overthrow the other side completely (Crowley has the full demon tablet now, Metatron has the angel tablet), bring them together (like S04E09, "when Godzilla and Mothra on your ass, best to get out of their way and let them fight")
 >
-> Crowley and Metatron fight (Metatron attacked Naomi, already got angel tablet), both tablets destroyed, Crowley killed Metatron, almost get himself killed too.
+> Crowley and Metatron fight, both tablets crush together and get destroyed, Crowley killed Metatron, almost get himself killed too.
 >
 > Dean risks his life getting the exploded grace from Metatron before he gets torched, feeding Cas's grace back, so Cas is angel again
 >
-> When tablets are destroyed, the power wave heals Sam too (the trial sickness comes from tablet curse/sacrifice).
+> When two tablets crush together and the god power in the tablet are released (it's balanced power from angel/demon side, so very pure and powerful), the power wave heals Sam too (the trial sickness comes from tablet curse/sacrifice).
 >
-> They can let Crowley just die, but at the last moment consider him still useful, so Dean asks Cas to heal Crowley, so now Crowley owes them.
+> They can let Crowley just die, but at the last moment they get soft and consider him still useful, so Dean asks Cas to heal Crowley, so now Crowley owes them.
 Crowley leaves with grudge but not as enemy.
 >
-> World crisis solved, Dean finally allows himself to reciprocate, revealing he believes he should prove himself to Cas, same as when Cas was human, thinking *he* should be the one to prove to Dean.
-The two finally use actual words (like Zootopia 2 confession/communication scene).
+> So now the world crisis is solved, Dean finally allows himself to reciprocate, revealing that he believes he should prove himself to Cas, compensate Cas, same as when Cas was human, thinking *he* should be the one to prove to Dean.
+The two finally use actual words (a little like *Zootopia 2* confession/communication scene, hashtag *Dean Winchester uses actual words*).
 Dean finally considers himself worthy of Cas's love.
 >
-> They have to kiss each other deep enough, trying to convince each other they don't have to prove anything, they don't need to seek forgiveness from the other because they're both forgiven, they're both worthy as they are.
-But both still not quite convinced yet for their own part, they just have to keep affirming to each other, it's still a long way to go for both of them psychologically.
+> They have to kiss each other deep enough, trying to convince each other they don't have to prove anything, they don't need to seek forgiveness from the other because they're both forgiven, they're both worthy as they are, whatever they are like.
+But both still not quite convinced yet for their own part, those self-loathing self-devaluing thought goes deep, they just have to keep affirming to each other, it's still a long way to go for both of them psychologically.
 They're both unfamiliar with and still can't quite believe unconditional love.
 But receiving love helps healing.
 Hopeful happy ending.
 >
-> (during the kiss, joke: "It really doesn't help the trauma memory that our first kiss is a kiss" Dean thinks it might make either one of them hesitate, but both are actually fine.
-"We just have to make more memories")
+> (Another small angsty twist plot in the middle of the kissing scene, they half-joke: "It really doesn't help the trauma memory that our first kiss was a curse" Dean worries it might make them hesitate when they want to kiss again, but both are actually fine.
+Cas: "We just have to make more memories")

 **VISUAL:** Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
 While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.

-## Chap 6 Next Time On (Epilogue) (optional)
+## Chap 6 The Untold (Epilogue) (optional)

-> Dean/Cas read Chuck's books, meta-narrative, going back to one of the old full tension episodes, share some peaceful casual moments (two comedy episodes)
+> (There may or may not be potentially two extra epilogue scenes from S05E14 and S08E08, showing Dean and Cas's casual normal peaceful moments, a little comedy feeling.
+But doesn't affect the main storyline.)
 >
+> Dean/Cas learns Metatron did all that because he read Chuck's books, so they go to read a few books/chapters too, get reminded of those old full-tension episodes, and realize what each other was thinking about back then, because Chuck would write out their thoughts
+>
+> (Writing note for myself: this is intentional in the writing style that, in the fake quoted parts written by Chuck, there are a large amount of thought and switch between two POVs very frequently, since it's literally God POV writing, but after those, when going back to normal narrative, the writing style should switch to mostly stable single-side POV and less straightforward thought process, more reflected from words and actions).
+>
-> the book eventually helps them understand each other better, see what each other is thinking more clearly, so they use the books as reference to learn more about each other and what they missed/misunderstood
+> So actually, by reading the books, they eventually help them understand each other's thoughts better, see what one another was thinking back then more clearly, so they can use the books as references to learn more about each other's feelings/thoughts and what they missed/misunderstood and fix them.

 ### Act 1 (S05E14)